juan157/captiveapple/README.md

 <title>Rename Me</title>
 <!-- End Page Title -->
 ```
-Replace the text "Rename Me" to something more suited to your target.
+Replace the text `Rename Me` to something more suited to your target.
 ```
 <!-- Logo Image -->
 <img src="PLACE_LINK_TO_IMAGE_HERE" class="img-responsive center-block">
 <!-- End of Logo Image -->
 ```
-Replace "PLACE_LINK_TO_IMAGE_HERE" with the full URL path of a convincing image.
+Replace `PLACE_LINK_TO_IMAGE_HERE` with the full URL path of a convincing image.

 ### What next?
 From the command line interface, issue the following command to view the contents of auth.txt in real time: